Git - The Important Parts

 topic branch have touched parts in files which were also touched by the commits on the

 master branch.
 This is the dreaded merge conflict.
 In this case, the person who is performing the merge is prompted to manually merge the changes in the conflicted files.

-Merging has the following properties to keep in mind when comparing it to rebasing: It is very explicit with respect to who performed a merge operation at what point in time.
-Since a merge is not rewriting any commit history, but only adding one new commit to the target branch, it is also safer to use on branches where lots of people are making concurrent changes.
+Merging has the following properties to keep in mind when comparing it to rebasing: It is very explicit regarding who performed a merge operation at what time.
+Since a merge is not rewriting any commit history, but only adding one new commit to the target branch, it is also safer to use on branches where many people are making concurrent changes.